awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 use :code:`t1.micro`.
 You'll also want to get the ID of a current Windows AMI.
 For more information, see :ec2-ug-win:`Finding an AMI <finding-an-ami>` in the |EC2-ug-win|.

-There are many ways to approach bidding for Spot Instances.
+There are many ways to approach requesting Spot Instances.
 To get a broad overview of the various approaches, you should view the
-`Bidding for Spot Instances <http://www.youtube.com/watch?v=WD9N73F3Fao&feature=player_embedded>`_ video.
-However, to get started, we'll describe three common strategies: bid to ensure cost is less than on-demand pricing; bid based on the value of the resulting computation; bid so as to acquire computing capacity as quickly as possible.
+`Deciding on Your Spot Bidding Strategy <http://www.youtube.com/watch?v=WD9N73F3Fao&feature=player_embedded>`_ video.
+However, to get started, we'll describe three common strategies: request to ensure that the cost is less than on-demand pricing; request based on the value of the resulting computation; request so as to acquire computing capacity as quickly as possible.

 *Reduce Cost Below On-Demand*